 Now, let’s look at some of the home remedies for Addison’s disease that many people turn to when suffering from this condition.

-Ginger: Ginger is a useful herb to treat both the symptoms and the condition itself.
-It is a calming agent, and also soothes the intestinal issues and discomfort that so often accompany Addison’s disease.
+Ginger is a useful herb to treat both the symptoms and the condition itself.
+It is a calming agent and also soothes the intestinal issues and discomfort that so often accompany Addison’s disease.
 It stimulates bowel movements and also stops nausea.
 Ginger can be consumed in food as well as in the form of ginger tea.
-This is a common herbal elements of Addison’s disease treatment.
+This is a common herbal element of Addison’s disease treatment.

-Turmeric and Reishi Mushrooms: In alternative healing of Addison’s disease, both of these foods have been known to help boost the strength of the immune system and increase hormone production, which counteracts the detrimental drop in hormone production that occurs as the adrenal cortex is attacked or weakened by autoimmune cells or other diseases that can cause Addison’s.
+In the alternative healing of Addison’s disease, both of these foods have been known to help boost the strength of the immune system and increase hormone production, which counteracts the detrimental drop in hormone production that occurs as the adrenal cortex is attacked or weakened by autoimmune cells or other diseases that can cause Addison’s.

 These three herbal supplements can be taken or eaten in other forms in order to boost the body against the effects of Addison’s disease.
 Through a combination of hormonal boosting and immune system strength, these supplements can seriously help complement whatever treatment plan you are following for Addison’s Disease.

 Word of Caution: As mentioned above, there is no cure for Addison’s Disease, meaning that it is very important to seek medical attention and get into a routine of treatment to maintain some normalcy in your life.
 Research is ongoing about more permanent solutions, but they are as yet unsuccessful.
 Therefore, all herbal and home remedies should be seen as supplemental, while regular hormonal boosting tablets or treatments are strongly suggested.
 Stay Healthy!